Managing Personal Finances: Overview

 Planning for retirement is essential to ensuring a comfortable life in the future.
 Investing in an employer-sponsored retirement plan like a 401(k) is a good way to save for the future, reduce tax liability, and earn tax-deferred growth.
 Some employers will even match contributions.

 An IRA account is another way to invest for retirement.
-Like a 401(k), the earnings are tax-deferred, and, in some circumstances, contributions to an IRA are eligible for a tax deduction.
+Like a 401(k), the earnings are tax-deferred and, in some circumstances, contributions to an IRA are eligible for a tax deduction.

 Plan for When You Die

 Estate planning is another essential aspect of managing personal finances.
 A will can ensure that property and cash are dispersed to the appropriate heirs.
 An individual with minor children will also want to use a will to appoint a guardian to care for their children if they die.
-Also, consider using a living trust to designate property to specific beneficiaries.
+Consider using a living trust to designate property to specific beneficiaries.
 A living trust is beneficial because it is not subject to probate and can reduce estate taxes.